RETScreen: Examples of use

-As of August 2021, the RETScreen software had more than 750,000 users in every country and territory of the world.
+As of August 2021, the RETScreen software had more than 750,000 users in nearly every country and territory of the world.

 An independent impact study estimated that by 2013, the use of the RETScreen software had been responsible, worldwide, for over $8 billion in user transaction cost savings, 20 MT per year of greenhouse gas emissions reductions, and has enabled at least 24 GW of installed clean energy capacity.

 RETScreen is widely used to facilitate and implement clean energy projects.
 For example, RETScreen has been used: